Monotonicity of optimized quantum $f$-divergence: introduction

 \section{introduction}

+Umegaki divergence is a fundamental concept in quantum information theory and quantum computation.
+It measures the distinguishability of two quantum states first introduced in \cite{um62}, also see the survey \cite{vedral2002role} and references therein.
+Various generalizations of Umegaki divergences have been introduced and extensively studied in the past few decades.
+Petz defined the quasi quantum divergence via relative modular operator, see \cite{Petz86}.
+Wilde (\cite{Wil18}) introduced the optimized quantum $f$-divergence that further generalized the definition by Petz.
+Another notable generalization is sandwiched $\alpha$-R\'enyi divergence, introduced independently by Wilde et al (\cite{wilde2014strong}) and M\"uller-Lennert et al (\cite{muller2013quantum}).
+Very recently Hirche and Tomamichel (\cite{hirche2023quantum}) introduced a new family of quantum $f$-divergence by using the quantum version of hockey-stick divergence.

+A crucial property of Umegaki divergence is monotonicity under the actions of quantum operations (also referred to as \textit{data processing inequality} in the literature), stating that the distinguishability of two quantum states does not increase after undergoing a quantum channel.
+Monotonicity plays an important role in the study of quantum channel capacity, quantum machine learning, quantum hypothesis testing, and etc. The aforementioned generalizations of Umegaki divergence all satisfy the monotonicity under the actions of quantum channels.
+It is noteworthy that the monotonicity of Umegaki divergence and sandwiched $\alpha$-R\'enyi divergence has been generalized to the positive trace preserving maps in \cite{muller2017monotonicity} based on \cite{beigi2013sandwiched}.

-The optimized quantum $f$-divergence was formally introduced in \cite{W18} as a unified definition of various entropic quantities including the quantum relative entropy and sandwiched Renyi entropy.
-The data processing inequality of optimized quantum $f$-divergence was proved in \cite{W18} by proving invariance under isometries and monotonicity under taking partial trace.
+Wilde (\cite{Wil18})introduced the optimized quantum $f$-divergence as a unified definition of various divergences, including Umegaki divergence and sandwiched $\alpha$-R\'enyi divergence.
+The data processing inequality of optimized quantum $f$-divergence was proved in \cite{Wil18} by demonstrating invariance under isometries and monotonicity under taking a partial trace.
 The recoverability and extension of optimized quantum $f$-divergence to the general von Neumann algebraic setting was accomplished in \cite{GW20}.
-In this paper, we give an alternative proof of the monotonicity of the optimized quantum $f$-divergence under quantum channels, which is always referred to as data processing inequality.
-Moreover, we observe that the monotonicity remains true for maps which are not completely positive.
+In this paper, we prove the monotonicity of optimized quantum $f$-divergence for positive trace preserving maps satisfying a Schwarz inequality.
+It remains open whether the optimized quantum $f$-divergence is monotone under the actions of any positive trace preserving maps.
+Hirche and Tomamichel (\cite{hirche2023quantum}) defined the quantum $f$-divergence by considering the integral of the hockey-stick divergence.
+This definition is closely related to the sandwiched $\alpha$-R\'enyi divergence and Petz $\alpha$-R\'enyi divergence.